freeboub/google-fonts/README.md

 There is also a [gallery in this repo](./GALLERY.md#readme) showing every font family and variant available.

-## 👩‍💻 @expo-google-fonts/dev
+## 👩‍💻 expo-google-fonts-dev

-If you are trying out lots of different fonts, you can try using the [`@expo-google-fonts/dev` package](https://github.com/freeboub/google-fonts/tree/master/font-packages/dev#readme).
+If you are trying out lots of different fonts, you can try using the [`expo-google-fonts-dev` package](https://github.com/freeboub/google-fonts/tree/master/font-packages/dev#readme).

 You can import *any* font style from any Expo Google Fonts package from it.
 It will load the fonts over the network at runtime instead of adding the asset as a file to your project, so it may take longer